What happens in the Introductory session?

 Why do you have a range of fees for individuals, and how do we work out how much I pay?

 I know that people’s financial circumstances vary; a set fee might be quite comfortable for one person, but a struggle for another.
-With this in mind, I work with a range of fees of between £35 and £45.
+With this in mind, I work with a range of fees of between £45 and £55.
 When we agree to work together, we will discuss what feels manageable for you to pay.
 It might be an idea for you to think about what fee feels right for you.
 I realise this may feel uncomfortable, being the person who’s asked to decide, but please say the fee that feels realistic and appropriate for you.
-For those who can’t manage the full fee, I offer concessions of £25.

 How do I pay?

-Fees are paid ay the start of each session.
+Please note – fees are paid at the start of each session.

 What happens if I miss an appointment?